Raises the state minimum wage to $10 per hour.

 Gradually raises the state minimum wage, starting at $12 per hour in 2020 and ending at $15 per hour in 2024.
 The bill also raises the tipped minimum wage, although in 2024 it would still be 45% of the regular minimum wage.
 The bill requires cost of living adjustments every year.
 This bill also allows cities and towns to set a higher minimum wage.
 Lastly, this bill establishes a "training wage," no lower than $8.50, for employees under age eighteen for the first three months of employment.

 Increases the minimum wage to $10 per hour in 2020, then to $11 in 2022, except starting that year, employers would have to pay at least $12 per hour if they do not offer at least 10 paid sick days to employees.
 The Senate amended the bill to also raise the tipped minimum wage to $4 per hour.
+The House amended the bill to instead raise the tipped wage to 50% of the minimum wage.
+The House amendment also removed the higher wage for employees without sick days.
+The House and Senate must agree on a final version of the bill.

 Establishes a committee to study business tax credits for companies that pay a liveable wage and provide adequate benefits to their employees.